mys-lang/mys/README.rst

   **WARNING**: Data races will occur when multiple threads uses a variable at the same time, which will likely make the program crash.

-- Integers and floats have a platform dependent maximum size, usually 32 or 64 bits.

 - Decorators does not exist.